oasys-elettra-kit/WISE/README.txt

-This is the WORKING project for XOPPY (XOP under python3+orange3)
+This is the WORKING project for WISE

 THIS VERSION IS UNDER DEVELOPMENT AND IS HIGLY INSTABLE: